Open Fasciotomy for Acute Compartment Syndrome

 The bulbous portion is removed and the remainder of the tendon is repaired back onto itself.

 Split-thickness tear before and after excision of a portion of the tear

 Flattening of Peroneus Brevis before and after repair

-Intraop Pics of Sural nerve that was entrapped.
+Intraop Pics of the Sural nerve that was entrapped.
 We released the nerve and attached the stump of the nerve into the peroneal muscle with suture

 Intraop picture of Achilles tendon rupture.
 We have made a posterior fasciotomy to visualize the FDL muscle.
-We have 4 sutures in the center of the pic that are in the muscle belly.
+We have 4 sutures in the center of the pic that is in the muscle belly.
 We tie these sutures on the pic of the tendon after the repair.
 This gives a better blood supply to the repair site.

 View of the repair from the top

 Pic of Split tear of the Peroneus Brevis and section that was removed.
 This is caused by the Peroneus longus constantly pushing the Brevis into the back of the fibula.
 It can be due to repeated microtrauma or one isolated traumatic event, i.e. ankle sprain or fracture).

 Pic of Split tear of the Peroneus Brevis and section that was removed.
 This is caused by the Peroneus longus constantly pushing the Brevis into the back of the fibula.
 There was also a low lying muscle belly of the Brevis that was removed with the damaged tendon.
 This can be seen at the left side of the removed tendon.
 The tear can be due to repeated microtrauma or one isolated traumatic event, i.e. ankle sprain or fracture).